November 30, 2018

-When leaks are detected, the sensor registers it to the main hub of the unit that you’re using.
+When leaks are detected, the sensor registers them to the main hub of the unit that you’re using.
 If your leak detector is connected to a wireless system, information about that leak will be transmitted to your receiver.
 You’ll get information about where that leak is located, when it was detected, and even severity depending on the system.

 What To Look For In a Leak Sensor

 When you’re looking into a leak sensor, you need to ensure that it suits the kind of maintenance and monitoring system you use.
 Most leak sensors will cost you less than $100, so don’t be stingy when it comes to putting them all around your lab.